iusvar/grav-plugin-pdf-js/README.md

 * `[pdfjs=data:filename.pdf]` or `[pdfjs file=data:filename.pdf]` (basic embed of pdf file in the `user/data` folder)

+> Note: if the file name contains spaces use double quotes, for example: [pdfjs = "file name.pdf"]

 ## Credits

 Pdf-js is a general-purpose, web standards-based platform for parsing and rendering PDFs of Mozilla.
 More informations are available here:  [https://mozilla.github.io/pdf.js/](https://mozilla.github.io/pdf.js/)